timsutton/python-macadmin-tools/README.md

 * [Scripts and gists](#scripts-and-gists)
 * [Configuration management](#configuration-management)

-## Munki and ecosystem
+## Munki
 * [autopromoter](https://github.com/jessepeterson/autopromoter) - Automatically promote (or demote) Munki pkginfo catalogs.
 * [Munki project](https://github.com/munki/munki) - Managed software installations for Mac clients.
 Supports all popular software distribution formats.
+This is the de facto project repository.
 * [Munki Promote](https://github.com/joshua-d-miller/munki-promote) - Another script for promoting items from one catalog to another.
 * [MunkiWebAdmin](https://github.com/munki/munkiwebadmin) - A Django-based reporting app for Munki - support for licensing, manifest editing.
 * [munki-trello](https://github.com/pebbleit/munki-trello) - A script that utilises a Trello board to manage the promotion of Munki items through development to testing to production catalogs.